plgagne/Game-Boy-Essentials/website/drafts/Game & Watch Gallery 2.md

 Finally, there is one unlockable game: the first Game & Watch game, *Ball*.
 Let's move on to discussing each game.

 ## Vermin
+{% include figure.html filename="vermin" type="gb" class="float left" %}

 *Vermin* is all about managing your position.
 Yoshi protects six eggs with two hammers, and three types of enemies with different behaviours are trying to break those damn eggs.
 Boos only move when you face the other side, with Lakitus and Shy Guys moving at different speeds to throw you off your pace.
 And pace is the name of the game.
 Since it takes a split second for Yoshi to bash an enemy, you have to decide where you're going to stand very precisely if you wish to win Hard mode.
 Yoshi's got a handful of trouble coming his way!

 Classic *Vermin* is extremely simple in comparison.
 It's one of the earliest Game & Watch title, which explains its simplicity.
 You only move left and right, with four spots that you need to cover with your hammers.
-The simplicity means it becomes a repetitive rythm game.
+Why do you need two hammers? **To bash moles on the head!** The simplicity of bashing those damn moles means it becomes a repetitive rythm game.
+It's fun, in a *clear your mind of all thoughts* kind of game.
+{% include figure.html filename="classic-vermin" type="gb" %}

 ## Donkey Kong